sacherjj/CasperLabs/docs/CONTRACTS.md

 Note: names are valid only in the context of the account which called `add_uref`.

+**Understanding difference between calling a contract directly and with `call_contract`**

+When a contract is stored with `store_function` there is a new context created for it, with initial content defined by the map passed to `store_function` as its second argument.
+Later, when the stored contract is called with `call_contract` it is executed in this context.

+In contrast, when the same stored contract is called directly, for example, its address is passed to `--session-hash` argument of the `deploy` command, the contract will be executed in the context of the account that creates the deploy.
+The consequence of this is that stateful contracts designed to operate in a specific context may not work as expected when called directly.
+They may, for instance, attempt to read or modify a UREF that they expect to exist in their context, but find it missing in the context that they are actually run in, that is of the deployer's account.

 ####  Using a local standalone node